$K$-theoretic DT/PT correspondence for toric Calabi-Yau 4-folds

-Then $\sigma_{\DT}(Z_\alpha)$ and $\sigma_{\PT}(Z_\alpha)$ produce the unique signs (up to overall sign) required in all verifications of Conjecture \ref{K-conj intro} listed in Proposition \ref{verif}. \end{remark} We now show that Conjecture \ref{K-conj intro} implies Theorem \ref{globaltoricKDTPT} (global $K$-theoretic DT/PT correspondence). \begin{proof}[Proof of Theorem \ref{globaltoricKDTPT}] For ease of notation, we consider the case where $X=\mathrm{Tot}_{\mathbb{P}^2}(\O(-1) \oplus \O(-2))$ and $\beta=d\,[\PP^1]$.
+This produces the unique signs in our verifications of Conjecture \ref{localrescon} as listed in Proposition \ref{verif localrescon} (and it is also consistent with the signs required in the calculations in \cite{CKM}). \end{remark}

+We now show that Conjecture \ref{K-conj intro} implies Theorem \ref{globaltoricKDTPT} (global $K$-theoretic DT/PT correspondence). \begin{proof}[Proof of Theorem \ref{globaltoricKDTPT}] For ease of notation, we consider the case where $X=\mathrm{Tot}_{\mathbb{P}^2}(\O(-1) \oplus \O(-2))$ and $\beta=d\,[\PP^1]$.
 The general case follows similarly.
 Conjecture \ref{K-conj intro} implies that there exist choices of signs such that

 \end{proof}

 \begin{remark} Let $X$ be a toric Calabi-Yau 4-fold and let $I := I_n(X,\beta)$, $P:=P_n(X,\beta)$.
 Consider the ``virtual holomorphic Euler characteristic'' of $I$

 and its stable pairs analogue with $I$ replaced by $P$.
 Then one can develop a (simpler) vertex formalism for these invariants.
 We checked in the case of a single leg of multiplicity one with a single embedded point that the analogue of the DT/PT correspondence (Conjecture \ref{K-conj intro}) fails for all choices of signs.